kronosta/y1-language/DOCUMENTATION.md

 - If an argument starts with `<`, it specifies generic parameters in typical C# syntax.
 This defaults to the empty string.
 - If an argument starts with `(`, it specifies the normal parameters to the method, in typical C# syntax.
 This defaults to `()`.
 - If an argument starts with `where`, it specifies generic constraints, in typical C# syntax.
 This defaults to the empty string.
+- If an argument is `:no-scope`, the declarations of special variables will be omitted (this will make any command using the stack or emitting classes/methods not work).

 The defaults are arranged in such a way that `public static void Main()` can be written as just `|/+`, and `public static void Main(string[] args)` can be written as just `|/+(string[] args)`.
 The full form would be `|/+^public static void%%@Main%%(string[] args)`.